XpressAI/xircuits.io/docs/technical-concepts/xircuits-template.md

 # +-- ApplicationTemplate.xircuits
 # +-- requirements.txt
 ```
-* The workflow of using a template would be to clone the template repository then installing requirements.txt with a specified xircuits version inside.
+* The workflow of using a template would be to clone the template repository then installing requirements.txt with a specified Xircuits version inside.